Treated with Love: Etagegn’s Story

 The agony of fistula

 Etagegn is no stranger to tragedy.
 When she was young, her father passed away and she had no choice but to leave school to help her mother.
 Her education and childhood were cut short.
 When Etagegn was 20, she married and fell pregnant.

 Like so many women living in rural Ethiopia, Etagegn never visited a health clinic during her pregnancy; the closest clinic was a four-hour walk away.
 Unable to walk that long in her condition, Etagegn planned to deliver the baby at home with an untrained birth attendant from the village.

 Like 5% of women around the world, Etagegn had an obstructed labour.
 With no medical care during her birth, she laboured for hours, then days, praying that her baby would come out.
 Seven out of ten women in Ethiopia still give birth without medical assistance.

 Etagegn’s labour went on and on – and nothing.
 She couldn’t continue like this, so her family made the decision to make the four-hour walk to the clinic, carrying her on a homemade stretcher the entire way.
 Etagegn finally arrived at the clinic, only to deliver a stillborn baby.

 She returned home the next day, grieving the loss of her baby.
 Etagegn’s pain was compounded by the realisation that she had suffered some kind of internal injury.
-She was unable to mover her legs and properly and couldn’t control her body waste.
-Etagegn has suffered an obstetric fistula injury and was distraught.
+She was unable to move her legs properly and couldn’t control her body waste.
+Etagegn had suffered an obstetric fistula injury and was distraught.
 “That was the most shameful moment in my life.
 I wished I could die, rather than live in shame.
 I became completely hopeless,” reflects Etagegn.